diabalsaadiOP/interview-agent/sentiment_results_interview.md

 - **LLM Sentiment:** Neutral
 - **Explanation:** Neutral

-The interviewer is showing a professional interest in the candidate's qualifications, but the tone is straightforward and lacks emotional expression, making it neutral.
+The interviewer is asking if the candidate has any questions about the position, which indicates a formal and professional tone, without expressing any emotion or bias.

 ### Segment 8
 > Yes.
 What are the responsibilities in this position?